 There are plenty of projects we’ve covered that use your computer as a server for other devices.
-When you’re inside of your network, things are great and they work.
-When you’re trying to access things from outside of your network, things get significantly hairier, so let’s take a look at why that is.
+When you’re inside of your network, most things will work fine.
+But some apps, if you want to access them when you’re outside your network, make things significantly hairier.
+Let’s start by taking a look at why that is.

-Ports help make this process easier.
-If an IP is like a building’s address, then ports are like the apartment numbers for the residences in the building.
-Lower numbered ports have specific applications which are standards throughout the computing industry.
+Some ports have specific applications which are standards throughout the computing industry.
 When you fetch a web page, for example, it uses port 80.
 The receiving computer’s software knows that port 80 is used for serving http documents, so it listens there and responds accordingly.
-If you send an http request over a different port—say, 143—the web server won’t recognize it because it’s not listening there, although something else might be, like an IMAP email server which traditionally uses that port).
+If you send an http request over a different port—say, 143—the web server won’t recognize it because it’s not listening there (although something else might be, like an IMAP email server which traditionally uses that port).

-Secure shell uses port 22, and VNC is usually done over port 5900.
-These ports can be changed for different uses, like when you have multiple instances of programs running for different purposes.
+Other ports don’t have pre-assigned uses, and you can use them for whatever you want.
 To avoid interfering with other standard-abiding applications, it’s best to use larger numbers for these alternate configurations.
 Plex Media Server uses port 32400, for example, and Minecraft servers use 25565—both numbers that fall into this “fair game” territory.

 Each port can be used via either TCP or UDP.
 TCP, or Transmission Control Protocol, is what’s used most commonly.
 UDP, or User Datagram Protocol, is less widely used in home applications with one major exception: BitTorrent.
 Depending on what is listening, it’ll be expecting requests to be made in either one or the other of these protocols.